beryllium-org/OS/README.md

 It runs on the rpi pico, circuitpython 7.<br />
 You can optionally attach a SSD1306 display for output, a ds1302 RTC (make sure to set <code>fixrtc</code> to false from <code>config.json</code>) for persistent time or a w5500 networking breakout board for networking.<br />
 For the missing hardware the functions will be automatically deactivated.
 (The hardware will also be deactivated in case of missing libraries.)<br />
+It expects to find a <code>/LjinuxRoot</code> folder which uses as it's root.
+It can be on the built in fs, or an sd card.<br />
 More info in Configuration.<br />
-It expects to find a <code>/LjinuxRoot</code> folder which uses as it's root.
-It can be on the built in fs, or an sd card, more details at Configuration.<br />

 It's structure:<br />